jesuspinar/planet-shooter/README.md

    ```
 5. Open the game in your browser at `http://localhost:5173`.

-## 🐛 Known Issues

-- None reported yet.
-Feel free to open an issue if you find any bugs!

 ## 🤝 Contributions

 Contributions are welcome!
 If you'd like to improve the game, please follow these steps: